ovn-org/ovn-heater/README.md

 ## Perform the script installation step:

 This generates a `runtime` directory and a `runtime/hosts` ansible inventory and installs all test components on all required nodes.
-Then it registers the deployment with `rally-ovs`.

 ```
 cd ~/ovn-heater
-./do.sh install && ./do.sh rally-deploy
+./do.sh install
 ```

 By default OVS/OVN binaries are built with